mcadariu/tigerbeetle-spring-boot-ratelimiter/README.md

-This repo contains the supporting code for [Rate limiting in Spring Boot applications with TigerBeetle](https://dev.to/mcadariu/rate-limiting-using-tigerbeetle-19e9)
+This repo contains the supporting code for [How to add rate limiting to a Spring Boot app using TigerBeetle](https://dev.to/mcadariu/rate-limiting-using-tigerbeetle-19e9)